zackhanni/soundslikesoma/_services/mixing-mastering.md

 <hr hr color="#fffff0">
     <div class="col-12 col-md-12">
       <h2>Philadelphia Mixing Studios</h2>
       <p>The four state-of-the-art recording rooms at our studio may be arranged in a variety of ways to suit your demands.
-One studio may be a better fit for your purposes than another depending on what your team needs.
+One studio may be a better fit for your purposes than another, depending on what your team needs.
 For many creators, integrating the multiple rooms makes the most sense when attempting to remain within budget and deadline.
 We can confidently meet any track count or mixing demands you may have with your music recordings.</p>
     </div>
     <div class="col-12 col-md-12">
       <h2>Mix and Master Music Studio</h2>